BD+60 1417b: Host Star

-The Planet
+Physical properties

 The infrared spectrum of the planet shows a red L8γ-type object with water vapor, carbon monoxide, iron(I) hydride and potassium iodide in its atmosphere.
 In the near-infrared it is one of the reddest substellar objects discovered to date with $J-Ks = 2.72$ mag.
 The spectrum of the exoplanet closely resembles objects with a suspected low surface gravity.
 A low surface gravity is a sign of youth for substellar objects.
 The researchers also found similarities with an archived SINFONI spectrum of the exoplanet 2M1207b and spectra of the HR 8799 exoplanets.
+The object was studied in 2024 and the team concluded that the model strongly favours a cloudy model over a cloudless model.
+Clouds of forsterite and enstatite should form on BD+60 1417b, if it has similar chemical abundances when compared to the host star.
+Quartz clouds should not form on this object.
+The researchers find that BD+60 1417b is spectroscopically very similar to WISEP J004701.06+680352.1, to the point that they call them spectroscopic twins.

+Orbit

 The planet has an orbital period of about 95,000 years.
 BD+60 1417b has a large separation of 1662 astronomical units from its host star.
 If this exoplanet has formed in this wide orbit, it is likely to have formed similar to isolated brown dwarfs.
 It could also have formed in a closer orbit around the star via core accretion or disk instability and was later dynamically disturbed into a higher orbit, for example by a planet-planet fly-by.